Search for a rare disease

 Progressive hemifacial atrophy (PHA) is a rare acquired disorder, characterized by unilateral slowly progressive atrophy of the skin and soft tissues of half of the face leading to a sunken appearance.
 Muscles, cartilage and the underlying bony structures may also be involved.

 The exact etiology of PHA is unknown.
-Due to the presence of autoimmune diseases in several cases (e.g., systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease and ankylosing spondylitis; see these terms), autoimmunity may be a cause of PHA, along with facial or head trauma, meningoencephalitis, abnormal development or hyperactivity of the sympathetic nervous system, neuro-vasculitis, angiogenesis anomalies, and slow viral infections.
+Due to the presence of autoimmune diseases in several cases (e.g., systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease and ankylosing spondylitis), autoimmunity may be a cause of PHA, along with facial or head trauma, meningoencephalitis, abnormal development or hyperactivity of the sympathetic nervous system, neuro-vasculitis, angiogenesis anomalies, and slow viral infections.

-Differential diagnosis includes localized scleroderma, Rasmussen syndrome, hemifacial microsomia, Goldenhar syndrome, idiopathic facial palsy, Berardinelli-Seip congenital lipodystrophy and partial acquired lipodystrophy (see these terms).
+Differential diagnosis includes localized scleroderma, Rasmussen syndrome, hemifacial microsomia, Goldenhar syndrome, idiopathic facial palsy, Berardinelli-Seip congenital lipodystrophy and partial acquired lipodystrophy.
 Patients with face injuries (e.g. burns), fat necrosis and congenital deformities (e.g. wry neck) should also be considered.

 PHA is sporadic in most cases, but rare familial cases have been reported.
 The effective transmission of the disease has not yet been reported.
 Genetic counseling is not recommended at this time.